 Do You Need a Personal Injury Lawyer to Make an Insurance Claim?

 There is no legal requirement that you retain an attorney to make an insurance claim after an injury-causing accident, but it is in your best interest to do so.
 Insurance companies are for-profit enterprises and do everything they can to limit their payouts.
 This true whether you are making a claim on your or someone else’s insurance policy.
-To discuss your options with a Central Florida personal injury lawyer, call Quattrochi and Torres at 407.452.4918 or contact us online.
+To discuss your options with a Central Florida personal injury lawyer, call Quattrochi, Torres, and Taormina at 407.452.4918 or contact us online.